Marc Richards: Port Vale

 In June 2007, Richards joined Port Vale on a two-year deal; he was one of manager Martin Foyle's last signings.
 He became the club captain and quickly established himself as one of the club's better players.
 Richards suffered with an ankle injury during the 2007–08 season.
 He recovered towards the end of the season and began to find his goalscoring form once again.
 However, this was not enough to save Lee Sinnott's "Valiants" from relegation out of League One.
 At the end of the season, the club were forced to accept a £100,000 bid from Cheltenham Town due to a release clause in his contract, though chairman Bill Bratt rated him as a £300,000 player.
 Turning down the chance of a move, he instead signed a one-year contract extension to keep him at Vale Park until the summer of 2010.
 He went through a spell of injuries and suspensions during the 2008–09 season which caused him to miss almost twenty matches for Dean Glover's side.
+On 20 December, he was sent off against Chesterfield for violent conduct and handed a three match suspension.
 An Achilles injury picked up in late March kept him out of the team for the rest of the season.
 Despite this his eleven goals made him the club's top scorer.

 He lost the captain's armband in the 2009–10 season, when new manager Micky Adams gave the armband to new signing Tommy Fraser, Richards being made vice-captain.
 However, this did not seem to affect him negatively as he scored twice against Championship side Sheffield United to give Vale a shock 2–1 giant-killing victory in the League Cup First Round.
 With a winning goal over Darlington the following weekend he took his tally to four goals in five games.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 Despite five goals in his first 14 games of the season, Richards was targeted by the 'boo-boys' at Vale Park after a few weak performances.
 He claimed to be 'gutted' by the fan's lack of faith in his commitment.